dylanesque/GettingToKnowGraphQL/README.md

 ## Intro/Who Am I

 Thanks for coming!
 Tonight, I'm going to give you a high-level introduction to GraphQL, why it was created, what it excels at, and when it's less useful.
-My name is Michael Caveney, I'm a self-taught developer that works mostly with JavaScript.
+My name is Michael Caveney, I'm a self-taught developer, and I work mostly with JavaScript and Rails.
 I've found the "why" of technology missing in a lot of tutorials, lectures, and books, and I'm going to be deeply focused on that tonight.
 But before we can talk about GraphQL, we need to understand what came before it.

 ## What is GraphQL?

 + RESTful APIs, and their shortcomings (multiple endpoints, overfetching data)
-+ The Birth of GraphQL
++ The Birth of GraphQL (developed internally at Facebook and used in 2012, made public in 2015)
-+ What problems does this solve?
++ What problems does this solve? (single endpoint, client dictates what data they want, potentially much less data use than REST)
-+ What GraphQL excels at, and isn't so great at single endpoint
++ What GraphQL excels at, and isn't so great at (caching, overkill for smaller projects)

 ## The spec basics

-+ Graphcool/GraphQL playground, and tessting/experimentation right up front
++ Graphcool/GraphQL playground, and testing/experimentation right up front

 + GraphQL Types
   + Objects